Broker Resources

 Other than as required or permitted by law, Individual’s personal information will not be used for any other purpose without consent.

-We collect personal information when it is provided to us.
 MCAN may collect personal information directly from the person to whom the personal information relates.
 MCAN also collects personal information from third parties, such as brokers, or individuals that are opening an account to be operated on behalf of a third party, in accordance with anti-money laundering legislation, and provided that such third parties have obtained consent from the individual to whom the information relates to provide this personal information to us.
 In most circumstances where the personal information that we collect is collected from a third party, we will obtain permission before we seek out this information unless we are authorized by law to collect this information without an Individual’s consent.
-If we do not obtain permission, we take reasonable steps to ensure that such third parties have the right to share such personal information with us.
+If we do not obtain permission, we take reasonable steps to ensure that such third parties have the right to share such personal information with us, in accordance with applicable laws.

 From time to time, we may utilize the services of third parties in our business.
-For example, we may use third party suppliers to print statements, conduct telemarketing, collect accounts, or process transactions on our behalf.
-We select third party suppliers carefully and ensure through contractual means that they have privacy and security standards that meet MCAN’s requirements and comply with applicable privacy laws.
+We may use third party suppliers/service providers to: print statements and correspondence, conduct telemarketing, conduct client satisfaction surveys, collect accounts, process transactions on our behalf and store information files in a secured environment.
+We select third party suppliers/service providers carefully and ensure through contractual means that they have privacy and security standards that meet MCAN’s requirements and comply with Applicable Privacy Laws.
 Similarly, payment transactions may be processed through payment systems operated by others and we may share personal information with these operators on a confidential basis to process transactions, provide client service, and for other reasonable purposes.
 These third parties will only be provided with as much personal information as they need to provide services to us.
-In some cases, these third parties may be located outside of Canada, and therefore personal information that has been collected by us may be processed and stored outside of Canada.
-Under the laws of foreign jurisdictions, in certain circumstances foreign courts, government authorities, regulators, or law enforcement agencies may be entitled to access this personal information without notice.
-Individuals will always be notified of this fact and will be made aware that by submitting their personal information to us, they agree to this transfer, storing, or processing.
+In some cases, these third parties may be located outside of Quebec and/of Canada, such as in the United States, and therefore personal information that has been collected by us may be processed and stored outside of Quebec and/or Canada.
+In such case, these third parties may therefore be subject to the laws of foreign jurisdictions, in certain circumstances, foreign courts, government authorities, regulators, or law enforcement agencies may be entitled to access this personal information without notice.
+Individuals will always be notified of this fact and will be made aware that by submitting their personal information to us, they agree to this transfer, storing, or processing outside of Quebec and/or Canada.

 MCAN has a strict policy of not disclosing personal information about Individuals, subject to the important exceptions discussed below, and in the section “Sharing Personal Information”.